anthonyjdella/front-end-dev-notes/README.md

 * Chrome uses V8 as its Javascript interpreter and Blink as its browser engine.

 * Rendering engine will parse HTML to construct the DOM tree.
-Then parse CSS to construct a render tree.
-Then map the two trees together to "paint" the page.
+Then parse CSS to construct a CSSOM tree.
+Then both will be merged into a render tree.
+Then that will become a layout tree, finally it will be "painted" to the page.